woonsan/hippo7-rproxy-nodejs/README.md

 to install Apache HTTP Server on a developer's laptop.

 So, I looked for an alternative solution for developer's convenience, testing in the same environment as the production server.
 The solution is Node.js!
-You can implement a reverse proxy with Node.js very quickly.
+Yes, I was able to implement a full-featured, reliable reverse proxy script with Node.js very quickly.

 How to run the reverse proxy server script
 ------------------------------------------